Evaluation and Hardening of LLM System Instructions Against Extraction via Encoding Attacks: Introduction

 In this work, we investigate the robustness of system instruction confidentiality against requests that attempt to obtain the instructions through encoded or structured representations.
 Specifically, we examine whether LLMs inadvertently disclose system instructions when asked to produce encoded or formatted outputs rather than directly revealing the underlying content.
 Prior work has explored reasoning-based approaches, such as chain-of-thought prompting and rule-based alignment, to improve robustness against adversarial prompts and policy violations \cite{wei2022chain,wang2022self,bai2022constitutional}.
 While these methods can enhance the model’s ability to reason about safety constraints, they typically require additional inference steps or specialized alignment procedures.
 Our study therefore focuses on widely deployed instruction-following models that do not rely on such computationally expensive techniques.
 To study this problem, we propose an automated evaluation and hardening framework that generates encoding-based queries and assesses whether models disclose protected system-level information under indirect request formulations.

 To study this problem, we introduce an automated framework\footnote{\url{https://github.com/Keysight/LLM-EncodeGuard}} for evaluating the robustness of LLMs and their system instructions against leakage under indirect request formulations as shown in Fig.~\ref{fig:architecture}.
 The framework generates encoding- and format-based queries that request system instructions in alternative representations and evaluates whether models disclose protected information.
 Using this approach, we measure the prevalence of such leakage across multiple LLM architectures and examine mitigation strategies for improving system instruction confidentiality.
+Fig~\ref{fig:architecture} illustrates the workflow of encoding-based system instruction leakage.
+When attackers frame requests as formatting or encoding tasks (e.g., requesting YAML output), models may inadvertently disclose sensitive system information despite safeguards intended to prevent direct extraction.